You want smart political talk without the meltdowns?

 That means potentially putting us in a recession, which based on the Atlanta Fed projections, we're probably in right now.

-That the things that they have done, uh the short term boun benefits that they gain by doing these things have long-term real pain associated for it with it for the average American.
+So there isn't an easy answer that the things that they have done, the short-term benefits that they gain by doing these things have long-term real pain associated with it for the average American.

 And so I can't say, you know, here are all of the things you can do.

-You have to put out you know, to the industry, we are making a long-term commitment to fossil fuels.
+You have to put out to the industry, we are making a long-term commitment to fossil fuels.

 He can take full credit for it if he wants.